 And while Biden always notes that he’s “extremely flattered” to live in the White House and has great respect for the staff, he’s made it pretty clear that he’d rather be in Delaware.

 “I get up in the morning and look at Jill and say, ‘Where the hell are we?’”
-Biden joked at a CNN town hall in February.
+Biden joked at a CNN town hall, one month into his presidency.
 “I wanted to be president not to live in the White House but to be able to make the decisions about the future of the country … it’s a little like a gilded cage.”

-It seems Biden’s opinion hasn’t changed in recent months.
-When discussing life in the White House during another town hall in July, he remarked, “It is very hard to get comfortable.”
+It seems Biden’s opinion didn’t change in the following months.
+When discussing life in the White House during another town hall last summer, he remarked, “It is very hard to get comfortable.”

 That problem is understandable — and easily fixable.
 After all, a house is not a home without a cat.